JoaoHigino/Portuguese_Desserts/README.md

 - [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) and/or [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Materialize](https://materializecss.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)